mc2-project/opaque-sql/opaque-sql-docs/src/usage/client.rst

 Opaque SQL uses two listeners: the first for remote attestation on port 50051, and the second for query requests on port 50052.
 The MC\ :sup:`2` Client uses these by default to connect to the Opaque SQL driver.

-Opaque SQL supports running both regular (Scala) Spark as well as Pyspark.
+Opaque SQL supports running both regular (Scala) Spark as well as PySpark.

 Scala Instructions
 ******************